Frederick Vosper

 Frederick Charles Burleigh Vosper (23 March 1869 – 6 January 1901) was an Australian newspaper journalist and proprietor, and politician.
 He was well known for his ardent views and support of Australian republicanism, federalism and trade unionism.

 Early life

-The son of civil engineer Charles Watson Vosper, Frederic Vosper was born in St Dominick, Cornwall, United Kingdom, and educated at Truro.
+The son of civil engineer Charles Watson Vosper, Frederic Vosper was born in St Dominick, United Kingdom, and educated at Truro.
 He emigrated to Bolivia at the age of 15.
 Few other details of his early life are available, but in 1885 he was at Devonport serving with the Royal Navy on the training ship Lion.